A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Discussion

 In practice, the outermost closed stationary curve travels through regions of high FTLE/anisotropy values.
 There, the tangent direction field is almost collinear with $v_{\min}(C)$.
-From the discussion in \cref{sec:surface-area-form} we conclude that such closed curves are pointwise very close to the optimal direction for blocking $\bar{g}$–diffusion.
+From the discussion in \cref{sec:anisotropy,sec:examples} we conclude that such closed curves are pointwise very close to the optimal direction for blocking $\bar{g}$–diffusion.
 Their deviation from the optimal direction is not very costly in terms of diffusive flux, but still allows them to close up smoothly under the conditions of the variational principle.
+Our ad-hoc considerations here have been formalized and made rigorous in recent work by Haller \emph{et al.} \cite{Haller2018,Haller2020}, who provide a variational theory for detecting material transport barriers to diffusive transport in the original, time-dependent advection--diffusion process, \cref{eq:euler_ADE,eq:lagr_ADE}.

 For a simple numerical test, we have overlaid the final clustering result as well as the second eigenfunction of $\Delta_{\bar{g}}$ for a two time point-approximation of $\bar{g}$ with all closed $\eta_{\lambda}$–orbits in \Cref{fig:Laplace_CG}.
-We find a striking similarity especially of the right elliptic LCS (black) with the right structure found from the $\Delta_{\bar{g}}$–analysis (blue set in \Cref{fig:meiss_lambdakmeans}).
-A close inspection of the level sets of the second eigenfunction, see \Cref{fig:meiss_lambda}, shows that even the kink at the bottom of the right LCS is captured, even though smoothed out by the \textsc{k-means} clustering.
+We find that the eigenvector clustering procedure yields smaller structures; see \Cref{fig:rdg_lambdakmeans}.
+A close inspection of the level sets of the second eigenfunction, however, reveals a nice, albeit not perfect, visual matching of some level sets with the geodesic LCS results; see \Cref{fig:rdg_lambda}.

-Regarding parabolic LCSs, there exists a similar mathematical formulation to the one for elliptic LCSs, including a variational principle, which admits a conserved quantity from which one may deduce tangent line fields for stationary curves \cite{Farazmand2014a}.
-Eventually, parabolic LCSs, or shearless jet cores, are defined as alternating chains of $v_{\min}(C)$ and $v_{\max}(C)$ integral curves, which connect to each other in tensor singularities.
-Interestingly, this feature can again be well observed in the Bickley jet example, compare \Cref{fig:bickley_tensor} to \cite[Sec.~9.3]{Farazmand2014a}.

 In summary, its dimension-independent formulation and its high degree of consistency with the two-dimensional variational principles suggest our methodology as a natural extension of these approaches to higher dimensions.
 It has proven to be notoriously challenging to extend the variational ideas to three dimensions by restricting oneself to variational principles on curves \cite{Blazevski2014,Oettinger2016}.